Why is it so hot and humid in mid-October?

 “It’s really sticky.
 Back home where I live [in Los Angeles], it’s like a toaster… it being super humid it’s a little different.
-My room gets really groggy, I don’t know if it’s the right word, but yeah, it’s been uncomfortable,” says junior Justin Cait.
+My room gets really groggy, I don’t know if it’s the right word, but yeah, it’s been uncomfortable,” said junior Justin Cait.

 Quinnipiac professor of biology Don Buckley says that the heat is yet another sign of man-made global warming.

-“This past year was the warmest year on record and it’s not going to go away" he says.
+“This past year was the warmest year on record and it’s not going to go away" he said.
 "20 years ago if I was walking around in a tee shirt and flip flops, people would tease me that I was still enduring the weather.
 The heating is very impressive."

 Despite there being some naysayers, global warming's existence is heavily supported by NASA and various other American scientific societies.

 According to the EPA, the greenhouse gas effect occurs when gases on Earth trap the heat the sun is transmitting and holds onto it, affecting the planet's atmosphere and melting the polar ice caps.
 The gas that causes the biggest problem is carbon dioxide.

 The majority of fossil fuel burning isn't because of humanity's transportation needs, it is because of a myriad of things such as burning coal for power and creating products with wood.
 The gas stays in the atmosphere because plants, which absorb carbon dioxide, can only absorb so much.

 Buckley says that global warming is why there has been such a large amount of hurricanes this season.
 Notably, he says hurricanes are not the cause of the heat in the area, but quite the opposite.